apache/bigtop/bigtop-packages/src/charm/zeppelin/layer-zeppelin/README.md

 _**Note**: The above assumes Juju 2.0 or greater.
 If using an earlier version of Juju, the syntax is `juju action fetch <action-id>`._

-## Limitations

-### Spark Interpreter Settings

-Zeppelin Spark interpreter configuration is set according to environment variable values at deploy time.
-If you alter these variables post deployment (e.g., `juju set-config spark spark_execution_mode=NEW_VALUE`), you will need to edit Zeppelin's Spark interpreter to match the new value.
-Do this on the `Interpreter` tab of the Zeppelin web interface.

- * Affected Spark Interpreter configuration includes:

-   * spark.executor.memory

 ## Contact Information